ibm-cloud-docs/containers/cs_subnets.md

 ### Adding portable IPs by ordering more subnets
 {: #request}

-You can get more portable IPs for NLB services by creating a new subnet in an IBM Cloud infrastructure (SoftLayer) account and making it available to your specified cluster.
+You can get more portable IPs for NLB services by creating a new subnet in an IBM Cloud infrastructure account and making it available to your specified cluster.
 {:shortdesc}

 Portable public IP addresses are charged monthly.
 If you remove portable public IP addresses after your subnet is provisioned, you still must pay the monthly charge, even if you used them only for a short amount of time.